OSU Libraries have two databases to help you identify grant opportunities:

 Here are a few resources with information for minority and international grant seekers:

-You can also check individual OSU college websites for pages similar to this one from the College of Engineering: Scholarships: Women and Minorities in Engineering
+Check your OSU college's website for information, similar to this page from the College of Engineering: Scholarships: Women and Minorities in Engineering